page

 Details

-Participants will develop a semester-long course that addresses key themes and topics in responsible artificial intelligence.
-With university commitment, these courses will be added to the 2023–24 catalog and be offered for credit to eligible undergraduate students.
+Participants developed a semester-long course that addressed key themes and topics in responsible artificial intelligence.
+With university commitment, these courses were added to the 2023–24 catalog and offered for credit to eligible undergraduate students.

 - Five-day institute at the NHC on June 20–24, 2022 with full travel support